-You can request an evaluation if you had a bone marrow transplant — at the Knight Cancer Institute or another center — at least one year ago.
+You can request an evaluation if you had a bone marrow or stem cell transplant — at the Knight Cancer Institute or another center — at least one year ago.
 We will ask for the names of your primary care provider and your oncologist, eye doctor, dentist and any other specialists you see.

 At your appointment, we will go over:

 - Your treatment and follow-up plan

 - The risk of cancer as a result of cancer treatment